 A single item may have more than one container.

 * In addition to the core elements, there are optional elements that may also be included in a citation (for more details, see the MLA Handbook, 9th edition, beginning at section 5.105).

 MLA is the citation style most commonly used in the Arts and Humanities.

-The current edition (8th) of the MLA Handbook introduced many changes and a different approach to documenting sources.
+The 8th edition of the MLA Handbook introduced many changes and a different approach to documenting sources.
 The newer 9th edition (2021) builds on this approach and provides additional guidance and explanations along with new examples.